BreanneP/schedule/README.md

 * emails.py handles working with the Gmail API and sending messages
 * example.csv is an example CSV file for what secret.csv should look like
 * pictures folder contains the pictures that will randomly be added to the daily emails
+* pictures.csv contains the keys (dates) and values (picture) for when pictures will be sent
 * README.md is this file you're reading right now
 * requirements.txt contains all the requirements you will need for this program
 * schedule.py handles working with the Google Calendar API and creating the body of the email